orb-lang/helm/doc/md/design/maestro-and-messages.md

 >     debugging\)\.
 Synchronous messages just\.\.\.can have return values\.\.\.while
 >     async messages rely on the receiver to respond if needed \(for now, and
 >     we can do something later if we need it\)\.

+@atman:
+        "things we're obviously going to need" and "things we might not need which are natural extensions of the basic protocol"\.

 Now, there's some unavoidable complexity here, and the only question is how we choose to handle it\.
 Namely, a lot of what the Agents need is from other